planetfederal/desktop-lessons/vector_layers_attributes/Editing_vector_layer_attributes/05_changing_the_identify_tool_settings.md

     ![identify_settings](identify_settings.png)

-Ith this settings, when you click on a single feature from the currently active layer on the map canvas, the corresponding **Feature Attributes** form opens.
+With this settings, when you click on a single feature from the currently active layer on the map canvas, the corresponding **Feature Attributes** form opens.